Well, we've got it all! Here's a fun post that has food, fun, things to do and more to celebrate Cinco de Mayo!

 Well, as we prepared to order, the guacamole appetizer on the menu caught my eye!
 I had never tried it before!

-Well, for some reason two of us- I- who was expecting and my other pregnant co-worker thought it sounded really good!
+Well, for some reason two of us- I- who was expecting and my other co-worker (who was also expecting!) thought it sounded really good!
 I didn't really have any cravings in my pregnancy, but this was the closest I came to one and both of us just couldn't resist!

 The two of us tried it and agreed that this guacamole was nothing short of amazing!
 To this day, I think it was the best guacamole I've ever had in a restaurant!
 The very accommodating waitress gave us the exact recipe and it made a lasting impression!